Advocate. Collaborate. Treat & Reduce.

 - Must be currently enrolled or in enrollment process at an accredited university, college, or trade school

-within the United States
+within the United States.

-- Must be pursuing a degree and demonstrate a desire and potential to help individuals and families struggling with addiction
+- Must be pursuing a degree and demonstrate a desire and potential to help individuals and families struggling with addiction.

 - Scholarship funds must be used to pay for qualified expenses for the 2021-2022 academic year.

-Intervention Referral Services:
+Intervention Referral Services

 Our team of certified Prevention Specialists are ready to help individuals initiate, fortify, and maintain their own pathway to recovery by listening to people’s needs, referring individuals to valuable resources and treatment centers and modeling healthy lifestyles.

 Note: Due to COVID19, program has adapted to a virtual platform to continue programming.